Islandora-Collaboration-Group/ISLE/docs/02_installation_demo_site/demo_installation.md

 ### Step 2: Launch Process

+* Open a `terminal` (Windows: open `PowerShell`)
-* In terminal (shell) or PowerShell navigate to your ISLE project directory.
-You may already be in this directory if you are coming from the [Software Requirements Guide](../01_installation_host_server/software-dependencies.md).
+* Navigate to your ISLE project directory.
+(You may already be in this directory if you are coming from the [Software Dependencies](../01_installation_host_server/software-dependencies.md).)

-The following steps below are for all users (_Vagrant, VM, non Vagrant and Docker for MacOS, Windows and Ubuntu Desktop users alike._)

-The install times stated below for each container are highly dependent on the enduser's available Internet bandwidth and could take more or less time accordingly.

-* Within the open terminal, run:
+* Download and start all ISLE Docker images (_~6 GB of data may take 5-10 minutes_):
 ```
 docker-compose up -d
 ```

-* This is going to download and start all ISLE Docker images (_roughly 6 GB of data so it may take a little while depending on your Internet connection_)
+* After the above process is completed:

-* To check if the containers are running: `docker ps` (shows only running containers)
+    * View only the running containers: `docker ps`

-    * If you don't see all containers try: `docker ps -a` (shows all containers running or not)
+    * View all containers (both those running and stopped): `docker ps -a`

-**If all containers are NOT running, then proceed to the Troubleshooting section first before advancing to the "Install script on Apache container" section below**
+    * **If any `isle-` containers are NOT running, then use [Demo ISLE Site Troubleshooting](../02_installation_demo/demo_troubleshooting.md) to solve before continuing below.** <!---TODO: This could be confusing if (a) there are other, non-ISLE containers, or (b) the isle-varnish container is installed but intentionally not running --->

 ---

 ### Step 3: Run Install Script

-This build process may take 10 - 20 minutes (_depending on system and internet speeds_)
+This process may take 10 - 20 minutes (_depending on system and internet speeds_)

-* Run the following install site script on the Apache container by copying and pasting this command:
+* Run the install site script on the Apache container by copying and pasting this command:
 ```
 docker exec -it isle-apache-ld bash /utility-scripts/isle_drupal_build_tools/isle_islandora_installer.sh
 ```